-- The EMEA Risk Committee ("ERC"), chaired by the EMEA CRO, is responsible for the oversight of all risks within the region, and reports up to the Firm-wide Risk Committee ("FRC") which is the highest management level Risk Committee in the Firm. - The Legal Entity Risk Committee (LERC), a sub-committee of ERC provides governance and oversight for legal entity risk management, Legal Entity Risk Managers (LERMs) and Chief Risk Officers (CROs) at a regional level.
+- The EMEA Risk Committee ("ERC"), chaired by the EMEA CRO, is responsible for the oversight of all risks within the region, and reports up to the Firm-wide Risk Committee ("FRC") which is the highest management level Risk Committee in the Firm. - The Legal Entity Risk Committee ("LERC"), a sub-committee of ERC provides governance and oversight for Legal Entity Risk Managers and Chief Risk Officers at a regional level.
 The LERC is accountable to the ERC and where required, directly to the relevant Boards or Directors' Risk Policy Committees or equivalent of the relevant legal entity.